adi1719/CollegeTunes/README.md

    cd college-tunes
 3. Open the index.html file in your favorite web browser.
 That's it!
 You should now be able to start making music and animations with College Tunes.

+## Usage

+1. Keyboard Controls: Press various keys on your keyboard to trigger different sounds.
+Experiment with different combinations to create your own tunes.
+2. Mouse Clicks: Click on the screen to generate animations synchronized with the sounds.
+3. Customization: You can customize the sounds and animations by modifying the HTML, CSS, and JavaScript files in the project directory.